Appius Claudius Pulcher (consul 54 BC): The hollows of Euboea

 Now they call the Euboic Gulf “the hollows”.
 Thus Appius, uncertain about this inscrutable fate, passed away.

-Orosius cuts his account short to attack the most pagan Pythian Oracle.
-There is a much longer, and rather more exciting and lurid account of Appius' revival of the long silent oracle in Lucan's Pharsalia.
+There is a much longer account of Appius' revival of the long silent oracle in Lucan's Pharsalia.
 There we learn that Appius, as so many before him, misunderstood the prophecy and hurried off to Euboea, expecting to seize control of Chalcis as a private domain.
-Instead he died there and a noted tomb was built for him near the shore of the straits of Evripos.
+Instead he died there and a noted tomb was built for him near the shore of the straits of Euripus.